The artists

 ABOUT

-I have loved drawing since my childhood and spent hours drawing everywhere.
-Even on furniture and walls.
-But I did not get high marks in the drawing, because I always drew what I wanted and without obeying the demand of the school teacher.
-I started to redraw the cartoon characters and copy artworks.
+I’ve loved drawing since childhood, spending hours sketching anywhere I could—even on furniture and walls.
+However, I didn’t get high marks in art class because I always drew what I wanted, not what the teacher assigned.
+I began by copying cartoon characters and other artworks.

-After school, I certainly wanted to choose something related to art.
-But I chose to teach foreign languages, after consulting with my parents and friends.
-I got married, my son was born and 20 years passed without the art.
-I worked at school, then at university, where I started doing research on linguistics.
+After school, I wanted to pursue something related to art, but after consulting with my parents and friends, I chose to study foreign languages instead.
+I got married, had a son, and twenty years passed without any art in my life.
+I worked at a school, then at a university, where I started researching linguistics.

-After three months crying I decided to do something.
-It’s a chance for you! – I told myself.
-You dreamed to paint, so let’s paint!
-I went to an art shop and bought oil paints, brushes, and canvases.
-I didn’t even know that oil paints could be mixed.
-The first painting appeared on the cardboard because I was afraid of the canvas.
+After three months of crying, I decided to take this as a new opportunity.
+“This is your chance,” I told myself.
+“You’ve always dreamed of painting, so paint!”
+I went to an art shop and bought oil paints, brushes, and canvases, even though I knew nothing about mixing colors.
+My first painting was on cardboard because I was afraid to use a canvas.

-I do not know where the feeling of self-confidence has come from.
-I did something on a hunch and then found confirmation in the books.
-I watched every free workshop on the Internet.
-I was working every day and my paintings started selling!
-At the end of 2013, I had two huge customizations.
+I don’t know where the sudden confidence came from, but I followed my instincts, later finding confirmation in art books.
+I watched every free workshop online, practiced daily, and soon my paintings started selling!
+By the end of 2013, I had two major commissions.
 Then the war came.

-And now I can say I am an artist again!
-And I am so grateful to God, fate and my family for the talent and possibility to create!
-I cannot live without the smell of paints and canvases, hands and furniture spotted with paints.
-I want to know what feelings people have when they are watching at my paintings.
-Yes, I breathe painting!
+Now, I can proudly say I am an artist again!
+I am deeply grateful to God, fate, and my family for the talent and the opportunity to create.
+I cannot live without the smell of paint, canvases, and even the splatters on my hands and furniture.
+I am always curious about the emotions my paintings evoke in others.
+Painting is my breath of life!

-And I am not a muse, because I am an artist!
+And no, I am not just a muse—I am an artist!

 Selected Exhibitions and Publications